Emiliano Buendía: Loan to Bayer Leverkusen

+2025–26 season: Europa League victory

 Despite being told he could leave in the summer, at the start of the 2025–26 season, Buendía re-established himself as a first team regular for Aston Villa.
 He scored three times in the first 12 games of the season, including finishing off a team goal in a 2–1 away victory over Tottenham Hotspur which was awarded BBC Goal of the Month for October.
 On 7 November 2025, the same goal was awarded the official Premier League Goal of the Month.
+On 7 May 2026, he netted a goal in a 4–0 win over Nottingham Forest in the Europa League semi-final second leg, helping his team secure a 4–1 aggregate victory and a place in the final.
+In the Europa League final, he scored a goal and provided an assist in a 3–0 victory over SC Freiburg, earning the Man of the Match award.
+Ben Fisher of The Guardian called Buendía's goal "a left-foot peach into the top corner".
+After the match, Buendía said: "I've had some very bad moments, I've been very low, injuries, finding myself in a difficult momentum to play more often, but I kept believing in myself all the time. ...
+I always trusted my work ethic and also I always thought I could be important for this club and team.
+I have to enjoy it."